fau-is/IntroCS/Strspcpy/README.md

 The first command-line argument is an integer _n_ representing the length of our output string.
 There are three things that need to be done with n:
 1. Get it from the argument vector (At which place is it?)
+2. Iterate over the argument
-2. Convert it to an integer
+3. Convert it to an integer
-3. Check whether the integer meets our condition (min.
+4. Check whether the integer meets our condition (min.
 1 max 50)

 We will leave 1. open to you, you should be able to figure this out all by yourself.
+Store the value in _char \*n\_as\_string_.

-Regarding 2., the function atoi() receives a string as parameter and tries to parse an integer from the string.
+For the conversion, the function atoi() comes in handy.
+It receives a string as parameter and tries to parse an integer from the string.
-The procedure returns 0, if the string cannot be parsed.
-Thus, there is no need to check the characters in our case.
+But, if the string contains a valid number somewhere, e.g. 21b (21), atoi() will parse the 21 from the string.
+We do not want that.
+Thus, let's iterate over the string first and check each character whether it is a digit or not.
+This check makes sure the user entered a number.

+To do the iteration (2.), get the length of n\_as\_string with strlen(num_as_string).
+We don't need the length later, so you can declare both the length, and the iterator directly inside the for-loop's head.
+Then, iterate from 0 to the length of the string.
+For each character call isdigit(n\_as\_string\[i]).
+If isdigit returns 0 the char is not a digit.
+In this case, abort the program, and return 2 as the exit code.

+A call to atoi returns the parsed number or 0 (If it couldn't parse).
 Store the return value of atoi in a newly declared _int n_.

 Last, check if n is smaller than 1 or larger than 50.
 In this case, abort the program and return the exit code "2".

  Try to meet these specifications by yourself.
 If you want check our solution: